jacobmoncur/QuiltViewLibrary/README.md

 Adding Children
 ---------------

-Children must be added to The QuiltView programmatically as an ArrayList of ImageViews:
+Children must be added to the QuiltView programmatically as an ArrayList of ImageViews:

     ArrayList<ImageView> images = new ArrayList<ImageView>();
     for(int i = 0; i < num; i++){